 |Names a property beneficiary||Yes||Yes|

 |Allows revisions to be made||Depends on type||Yes|

 Living Trusts and Taxes in Arizona

 There is no estate tax or inheritance tax in Arizona.
-The federal estate tax only applies to estates worth more than $11.18 million, or $22.36 million for a couple.
+The federal estate tax only applies to estates worth more than $12.06 million ($24.12 million for a couple) in 2022.
 This tax applies regardless of whether you have a living trust.